 When completing your Declaration of Candidacy be sure to read it carefully and print or type the information required.
 Note that it will be signed under penalty of perjury.
 These are official filing forms.
 DO NOT SUBMIT COPIES.
 Each candidate must obtain his/her own original documents.
-Refer to the sample of the Declaration of Candidacy for School/College Districts and Special Districts on the following pages.
+Refer to Sample Declaration of Candidacy for School/College Districts pages.